+Now you might be asking yourself how do you become a good bridesmaid?
 In all of the excitement, it’s easy to forget that the role of a Bridesmaid or a Maid of Honour goes beyond just a title for the wedding day.
 The bridal party takes on a lot of responsibilities to ensure that everything – from the planning process to the execution of the big day, and all of the parties and errands in between – run smoothly.
 To help you be the best bridesmaid ever, we reached out to a handful of Toronto wedding planners for some pro tips!

 Every bride is going to have different expectations for her bridesmaids/MOH.
 Having an open conversation right off the bat with your bestie may be the best move you can make.
 Let her know that you’re there to help and ask if there is anything specific that she would like for you to be involved with.
 Or, if she’s unsure, perhaps offer some items or events that you are ready to lead the charge on.

 In the excitement of the engagement, it's easy to say 'Yes!' to everything.
 However, it is always a good idea to know what you are signing up for!
 Do you need to plan any parties?
 Is it a big bridal party?
 Do they have a wedding planner or are you helping with tasks on the wedding day?
 Avoid resentment and frustration by knowing in advance what you are getting into.

 2. Set Aside a Budget + Be Upfront about Finances